This guide will answer what is Timbre in music, provide examples of timbres, and explain the differences in timbres. So what is a timbre in music?

 What is The Definition of Timbre in Music?

-In music, timbre is defined as the quality of sound made by a particular musical instrument or the voice.
+In music, timbre is defined as the quality of sound made by a particular musical instrument or voice.

 What is the Difference Between Pitch & Timbre?